Shocking question I know. No one would do that, would they?

-On the news yesterday was an item about cosmetics that contain liquid paraffin and petroleum products and how, when using them on your skin, the unabsorbed residue can rub off onto clothes and sheets thus making them flammable.
+My reason for writing this blog is that I heard something very disturbing on the news recently.
+It was an article about cosmetics that are prescribed for dry, sensitive skin.
+Many of them contain liquid paraffin and petroleum products.
+When using them on your skin, the un-absorbed residue can rub off onto clothes and sheets thus making them flammable.

 While this is highly shocking and a tragic accident there have, apparently, been 37 deaths in England from combustion which have been put down to people using skin creams that contain liquid paraffin.

-So, I thought in today’s blog that I’d look at why paraffin and liquid petroleum are used in products – especially products that are sold as being suitable for sensitive skin, eczema, psoriasis and other dry skin conditions.
+So, I thought in this blog that I’d look at why paraffin and liquid petroleum are used in products – especially products that are sold as being suitable for babies, children and adults with sensitive skin, eczema, psoriasis and other dry skin conditions.

 What’s in your skincare?

-If you have a look on your skincare ingredients you’ll often see the words petrolatum or paraffinum liquidium.
+If you have a look on your skincare ingredients you’ll often see the words ‘petrolatum’ or ‘paraffinum liquidium’.
 These are the inci/latin names for petrol and liquid paraffin.
 Both are by products of petroleum production.
-They’re also called mineral oil.
+They’re also called ‘mineral oil’ – the main ingredient in baby oil.

 The fact is, liquid paraffin, petrol or mineral oils are regularly formulated into skin care treatments to create products that leave a protective layer on the skin that is supposed to help retain hydration.
 They give a greasy but smooth feeling on the skin, giving the user a feeling of having moisturised their skin.

-Due to this presumed moisturised feeling mineral oils are also a common addition to eczema and psoriasis creams.
-Eczema is believed to flare up due to lack of moisture, and by ‘waterproofing’ the skin, liquid paraffin is thought to be able to reduce symptoms of this distressing skin condition.
+Due to this presumed moisturised feeling, liquid parafin, petroleum and mineral oils are also a common addition to eczema and psoriasis creams.
+By ‘waterproofing’ the skin, liquid paraffin is thought to be able to reduce symptoms of these distressing skin conditions.

 But the big question is this; does a cream that creates a ‘feeling’ of moisture because of containing liquid paraffin actually moisturise the dermis of the skin?
 And if this ingredient is so good for the skin, why do some eczema sufferers seem to suffer more when using creams that contain these chemical ingredients?